shoestringlab/gadget-ui/README.md

 JavaScript UI and data binding library

+v 6.7.0

+This release adds an autoOpen option for the Modal control and an image option for the Menu control.

 v 6.6.0

 This release adds the Menu control, adds animation options to the Sidebar control, and adds a custom animation delay option to CollapsiblePane and FloatingPane.